KrazyKirby99999/nw-botkit/README.md

-# noteworthy-botkit
+# nw-botkit

-noteworthy-botkit is a library for quickly building Matrix bots.
+nw-botkit is a library for quickly building Matrix bots.
 It uses [matrix-nio](https://github.com/poljar/matrix-nio) as its Matrix client library.
+This project is a fork of noteworthy-botkit that intends to continue improving.

 ## Examples